johnnywang3739/STM32-CP2105-USB-Host-Driver/README.md

 # CP2105 USB Host Driver for STM32

 This repository contains the USB Host driver implementation for STM32 to communicate with the Silicon Labs CP2105, a dual USB-to-UART bridge device.
-This driver is specifically developed to replace the standard STM32 USB CDC class, which does not support vendor-specific devices such as CP2105.
+This driver is specifically developed to replace the standard STM32 USB CDC class, which does not support vendor-specific devices like CP2105.

-## Introduction
+## Overview

 CP2105 is a composite USB device that provides dual UART interfaces.
 The STM32 CDC class does not natively support this, so a custom driver was developed to handle the CP2105's unique control requests and data communication.
 The driver provides the ability to set baud rates, transmit, and receive data on both UART ports of the CP2105.